 The idea of this method is to do some research and find horses which are “confirmed front runners”.
 You want a horse which bolts from the stalls and runs off into the sunset, every time it runs.
 Some horses, in fact some jockeys and trainers too, prefer to run from the front in all races they are involved in.
 Mark Johnston is a well-known Yorkshire-based race horse trainer, and his horses are well-known to the “Back To Lay Bandits” (:D) as they regularly run from the front.
 This isn’t reason enough to trade one, but it’s a good indication to look further at the horse.

 When you find a regular front runner, you are aiming to back it before the off, and lay the bet off (trade out) during the race or “in running”.
 The logic is simple.
 The horse has a price to win the race before the race goes off.
 The chances/odds are based on them all starting from a level line, or stalls in many cases.
 But once one horse shoots out to the front, ideally gaining an “uncontested lead” (out on his own with no other horses alongside to impede his progress), that horse’s price will obviously shorten.
 So you backed at say 3.0, but when he is 10 lengths ahead in the first 5 seconds of the race, he could well have shortened to more like 2.0, sometimes lower.
 You then click to lay off your bet, and green up (software required), bagging a tasty green profit on many occasions.
-If the horse doesn’t do what we hoped, or doesn’t get a good lead quickly, you are OUT even more quickly for a loss.
+If the horse doesn’t do what we hoped, or doesn’t get a good lead quickly, you are OUT even more quickly for a loss or quite often a break even (even a green sometimes).

 This strategy can be very profitable.
-It is also extremely simple to do, and probably the fastest way to make money trading horses as far as the time you are involved in the markets with your hard earned dosh.
+It is also extremely simple to do when compared to the ‘rocket science’ required to master the pre-race trading style.
+It’s probably the fastest way to make money trading horses as far as the time you are involved in the markets with your hard earned dosh at risk.
 Nearly all of my back to lays last less than 10 seconds, most less than even 5 seconds.

-The return v risk is superb compared to almost any other trading method in any market that I have ever come across.
-For a miserly £10 or £20 stake, you can often net £5-10 green.
+The risk/reward ratio is superb compared to almost any other trading method in any market that I have ever come across.
+For a paltry £10 or £20 stake, you can often net £5 green.
 That’s a massive return for such a small risk.
 But don’t aim for that kind of return, just let what happens happen, and get out the second your horse has made a nice clear lead, as prices can quickly change especially if the horse isn’t strongly fancied to be capable of winning.
 You also want to watch for the whipsaw which sometimes happens when many traders are exiting their back to lay trade, obviously they are all then laying the horse, so the odds can quickly go back up, above the starting price, be warned!

 Which leads me to one of the biggest risks of this method – GREED.
 All trading has this risk, but this method is far more susceptible to it than the others.
 Why?
 Because the race is running, adrenaline is high, and YOUR horse (the one you backed) is leading the race!
 Can you imagine closing your back bet on a horse which is leading a race, perhaps you are looking at a £200 green if he wins, and currently, he IS winning!
 This is where ultra discipline is needed.
 Remember the TRADE (not gamble) is about profiting from the early lead, we don’t give a damn who wins the race.
 Yes it’s a tad annoying when (as quite often happens) your horse leads, and leads, and leads, and wins!
 But believe me if you start thinking about holding on longer and longer, you will start losing your stake every time, and quickly the method doesn’t work.
 You are in it for the first piece of action in the race, the horse hopefully bolts from the stalls, leads for a short period, and you are out with your profits banked nice and safely.